itsyashpal2021/Messaging-App/README.md

 TODO:

-when to update data --> rerendering issue. separate profile picture component (images upload in drive and save url in mongo)
+better fetching of data rather than interval posts? separate profile picture component (images upload in drive/aws and save url in mongo)